Boatenmaa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to print effective username
+Script to print all groups